Resources

 Engage the Community

 Gain community support, including from elected officials, to make the project relevant.
-Establish good working relationships or partnerships with the land managers and understand the property master plans.
-Provide intentional opportunities to hear the community's wants and needs and keep them informed throughout the process.
+Establish strong working relationships with land managers and understand property master plans.
+Provide intentional opportunities to hear community needs and keep stakeholders informed throughout the process.

 Resource: Find Your Elected Officials